static-frame/arraykit/doc/articles/dta.md

 * `AK_CPL_AppendField`
 * `AK_CPL_AppendPoint`
 * `AK_CPL_AppendOffset`

-* `AK_CPL_FromIterable`
+In the conversion phase, a CPL exporter is used to convert the line to an array of a specific type.
+When reading from the stored bytes, utility functions advance and reset a "current" position.

 * `AK_CPL_CurrentReset`
 * `AK_CPL_CurrentAdvance`

+Given the current position, utility functions can return types.

 * `AK_CPL_current_to_bool`
 * `AK_CPL_current_to_int64`
 * `AK_CPL_current_to_float64`

-In the conversion phase, a CPL exporter is used to convert the line to an array of a specific type.
 These methods use various techniques to convert CPL field bytes to C values that can then be directly written to a pre-sized array buffer, offering excellent performance.

 * `AK_CPL_to_array_bool`
 * `AK_CPL_to_array_float`